SpaceX Stock Rises 19% On First Nasdaq Trading Day After Record IPO

 📌 Key Facts

-- Morningstar values SpaceX at about $780 billion on a discounted cash-flow basis — far below the IPO valuation — and its analysts flag very high uncertainty plus key-person and execution risks.
+- Morningstar’s discounted cash flow valuation put SpaceX at about $780 billion — far below the IPO valuation — and analysts warned of very high uncertainty, unproven technology, and key‑person and execution risks.

 Follow how coverage of this story developed over time